What was Benazir Bhutto's Net Worth?

 Early Life and Education

-Benazir Bhutto was born on June 21, 1953 in Karachi, Pakistan into the aristocratic, politically prominent Bhutto family.
+Benazir Bhutto was born on June 21, 1953, in Karachi, Pakistan, into the aristocratic, politically prominent Bhutto family.
 Her father was Zulfikar Ali Bhutto, who in the 1970s became the president and then the prime minister of Pakistan, and her mother was Begum Nusrat Ispahani.
 Bhutto had three siblings named Murtaza, Sanam, and Shahnawaz.
 As a child, she went to the Lady Jennings Nursery School, the Convent of Jesus and Mary in Karachi, and the Convent of Jesus Mary in Murree.
-Due to her father's role in the government, Bhutto grew up being widely exposed to political figures, and in the late-1960s she joined her father's new political party, the Pakistan People's Party.
+Due to her father's role in the government, Bhutto grew up being widely exposed to political figures, and in the late 1960s, she joined her father's new political party, the Pakistan People's Party.
 For her higher education, she first attended Harvard's Radcliffe College in Cambridge, Massachusetts, from which she earned her bachelor's degree in 1973.
 Bhutto subsequently attended Lady Margaret Hall at the University of Oxford, where she received a second bachelor's degree.
 At the urging of her father, she remained at Oxford for a postgraduate program in international law and diplomacy, earning her master's degree from St Catherine's College, Oxford in 1977.

 Start of Political Career

 Bhutto left Oxford in 1977 and returned to Pakistan.
 That July, her father, who had just been reelected as prime minister, was deposed in a military coup led by Muhammad Zia-ul-Haq.
 He was subsequently executed in 1979.
-In the aftermath of the coup, Bhutto and her mother took control of the Pakistan People's Party, and in 1981 established the Movement for the Restoration of Democracy.
+In the aftermath of the coup, Bhutto and her mother took control of the Pakistan People's Party and, in 1981, established the Movement for the Restoration of Democracy.
 Repeatedly imprisoned by Zia's military government, Bhutto eventually self-exiled in the United Kingdom starting in 1984.

 Prime Minister, 1988-1990

 With martial law lifted in Pakistan in late 1985, Bhutto returned to the country in 1986.
-She instantly spoke out against Zia's regime, and was subsequently arrested and detained.
+She instantly spoke out against Zia's regime and was subsequently arrested and detained.
 After her release, Bhutto continued rallying against the dictatorship, and in 1988 she decided to run for prime minister.
 That summer, Zia was killed in a plane crash.
-In the general elections a few months later, Bhutto led the Pakistan People's Party to victory over the newly formed rightwing party the Islami Jamhoori Ittehad.
+In the general elections a few months later, Bhutto led the Pakistan People's Party to victory over the newly formed right-wing party, the Islami Jamhoori Ittehad.
 Forming a coalition with the Muttahida Qaumi Movement, Bhutto became the 11th prime minister of Pakistan, and the first-ever female prime minister elected in a majority-Muslim country.
-During her first term, her efforts to advance various reforms were constituently thwarted by conservative and Islamist forces in Pakistan, including President Ghulam Ishaq Khan.
+During her first term, her efforts to advance various reforms were consistently thwarted by conservative and Islamist forces in Pakistan, including President Ghulam Ishaq Khan.
 In 1990, Bhutto and her government were dismissed by Khan on account of corruption and nepotism.
-Subsequently, intelligence services rigged the 1990 election to guarantee victory for the Islami Jamhoori Ittehad and its leader Nawaz Sharif.
+Subsequently, intelligence services rigged the 1990 election to guarantee victory for the Islami Jamhoori Ittehad and its leader, Nawaz Sharif.
 Bhutto then became the leader of the opposition.

 Mark Wilson / Getty Images